My Role: UX/UI Designer: UX Research, Information Architecture, Visual Design, Interaction Design, Usability Testing

 Needs:

 Say Hi to Cholette!
-By combining the secondary and primary research findings, I crafted our persona whom I named Cholette.
+By combining the secondary and primary research findings, I created our persona whom I named Cholette.
 She is our fictional ideal user of BeautyShelf so her needs, goals, frustrations and motivations were kept in mind while making important design decisions.
 By relying on Cholette, I was able to design the app and features that best serve user needs.

 Once I have phrased the HMW questions, I had my starting point of brainstorming possible solutions to solve the core problems of users.
 Wrote each HMWs down and started to collect as many solutions I could think of.
 Then I took some extra time and explained in more detail what I thought of exactly.
 I did not really consider technical constraints at this point whether they would be easily applied to the app or not because I was planning to think about that during crafting my Product Roadmap document.
 View my list of ideas

 Before diving myself into designing the app, I focused on defining the shared goals of BeautyShelf and users to help achieve both business stated and user goals.
-I identified the shared goals of BeautyShelf and the users in order to make better design decisions.
+I identified the shared goals of BeautyShelf and the users in orderto make better design decisions.

 Then I laid out a Product Roadmap document, where I prioritized the HMWs and selected features from my brainstorming document that could be best implemented into the app and best solves the problems of Cholette by keeping in mind the shared goals.